 When writing an article for Ancestor, please refer to these guidelines for preparation of your publication and to ‘Tips for writing an article’, Ancestor, volume 35, June 2020 pp26-27.
+We do not publish articles of historical fiction.

 Language and spelling